-People of color and women are under-represented in the architecture community, and fewer than 2% of licensed architects in the U.S. are African American.
+Did you know people of color and women are the most under-represented in the architecture community?
+Fewer than 2% of licensed architects in the U.S. are African American.
 Because we believe that diverse voices and perspectives drive creativity and innovation – and make for more equitable spaces – this program specifically seeks participation from students who identify with under-represented communities.
-ALL selected participants who complete the program in good standing will receive a $200 stipend.
+ALL selected participants who complete the program in good standing and attend 7 out of 8 sessions will receive a $200 stipend.

 Joe often donates his time to high school summer programs or camps in an effort to provide students with some exposure to the architecture profession, and other related professions that contribute to creating the built environment.

 Joe lives in NE Portland with his wife and two young children, and has a great interest in all the development that is shaping the neighborhood where his children will grow up.

 WeLead is a collaboration between Oregon Humanities and Catlin Gabel’s PLACE program that trains high school students to lead community conversations about challenging issues.
 In 2016, fourteen students from seven Portland-area high schools participated in five training sessions focused on reflective discussion.
 The trainings culminated in a final event on the topic “Politics: Why You Should Care—An Insight into the 2016 Election.”

 In 2017, trainings will be held at the CENTER in North Portland on Tuesday afternoons starting in October.
 The program will culminate in a public event created by program participants.